The-Funding-Cooperative-DAO/Merkle-Airdrop-Site/generator/README.md

 ```

 Outputs a `merkle.json`, in the following format,
-Copy "root" to Merkle Smart contract and update for each airdrop:
+copy "root" to Merkle Smart contract and update for each airdrop:

 ```json
 {